 Cheaper submersible aquarium heaters may have glass parts, which can break.

-Price: You can buy a basic submersible aquarium heater for around $10, but high-end models can cost as much as $150.
+Price: You can find a basic submersible aquarium heater for around $10, but high-end models can cost as much as $150.

-Substrate aquarium heaters, also known as "undergravel" heaters or "heating cable systems,” are placed below the substrate (sand or gravel) on the bottom of the tank.
+Substrate aquarium heaters, also known as "undergravel" heaters or "heating cable systems,” are placed under the substrate (sand or gravel) on the bottom of the tank.

-Since undergravel aquarium heaters sit below the substrate, they're not visible in the tank.
+Since under-gravel aquarium heaters sit beneath the substrate, they're not visible in the tank.

 Substrate aquarium heaters promote plant growth, so they're the ideal choice if you have a planted tank.